Alterations and Additions to reinstate multi-residential dwelling to single family home within a heritage zone

-Internally utilising the existing floor space, the building is being reconfigured to accommodate the needs of a modern family and to retain as many original features as possible, such as ceilings and fireplaces.
+Internally utilising the existing floor space, the building is being reconfigured to a single family home and to accommodate the needs of a modern family while retaining as many original features as possible, such as ceilings and fireplaces.
 Externally minor alterations will replace some features lost and to make out-of-character alterations to the rear of the property more in keeping with the original style of the building.
 Located in close proximity to the airport and under the flight path, improvements include extensive use of acoustic and thermal insulation.

 The landscaping proposal is to create an integral external and internal living space at the rear and to reinforce the existing period features of the home in the front yard by augmenting the traditional plantings while retaining as many of the existing trees and plantings as possible.

 The project has been completed on budget and on time over a 10 month period with only one week delay due to rain, the builder managed to keep the project going through rainy periods by allocating resources to undercover and alternate works.

 Alterations and Additions to Heritage Victorian-Italianate Two Storey Terrace House.
 The brief was to imbue the house with a sense of space light and calm and to provide a valuable study or retreat on the second level.